ejnnr/karger_extensions/README.md

 `potentials` requires `create_graphs` to be run first, and the other three scripts all requires `potentials` to be run first.

+`create_graphs.sh`, `potentials.sh` and `metrics.sh` all take an optional
+argument, which can be either `usps` or `grabcut`.
+If given, only that dataset is processed, otherwise, both datasets are.
+The plotting scripts only apply to Grabcut anyway.

 `create_graphs` takes into account a `BETAS` environment variable if it exists, which you can use to specify which beta values to